Monsey Church: Origin and early years (1824–1890)

 The Monsey Church was formed out of a split within the Dutch Reformed Church in America.
-Although earlier events also contributed to the split, the publication of the Rev. Conrad Ten Eyck's book Selections on the Atonement in 1818 was the chief cause.
-In this book, Ten Eyck advocated a doctrine of unlimited atonement—contrary to the Canons of Dort, one of the doctrinal standards of the Dutch Reformed Church.
-Asked to defend himself before the Classis of Montgomery meeting at Owasco, New York in 1819, he affirmed that he believed and preached a doctrine of the unlimited atonement of death of Jesus Christ on the cross.
+Although earlier events also contributed to the split, the publication of Conrad Ten Eyck's book Selections on the Atonement in 1818 was the chief cause.
+In it, Ten Eyck advocated a doctrine of unlimited atonement—contrary to the Canons of Dort, one of the Dutch Reformed Church's doctrinal standards.
+Asked to defend himself before the Classis of Montgomery meeting at Owasco, New York, in 1819, he affirmed that he believed and preached a doctrine of the unlimited atonement of death of Jesus Christ on the cross.
 Notwithstanding that admission, Classis Montgomery failed to contradict or discipline Ten Eyck, whereupon the matter was appealed to the higher court of the church, the General Synod.

-By 1822, two years later, the General Synod had failed to act decisively in the case of Ten Eyck and Classis Montgomery.
-As a result, the Rev. Dr. Solomon Froeligh of the Dutch Reformed Church of Hackensack-Schraalenburgh, New Jersey (Classis Paramus) became convinced that the toleration of heretical doctrine, a lack of church discipline at all levels, and the widespread profanation of the sacraments put the denomination beyond possibility of reform.
+By 1822, the General Synod had failed to act decisively in the case of Ten Eyck and Classis Montgomery.
+As a result, Solomon Froeligh of the Dutch Reformed Church of Hackensack-Schraalenburgh, New Jersey (Classis Paramus), became convinced that the toleration of heretical doctrine, a lack of church discipline at all levels, and widespread profanation of the sacraments put the denomination beyond possibility of reform.
 In his view, all the marks of a true church had been erased.
-Accordingly, in meetings that took place on October 22-24, 1822, Froeligh began a movement of secession from the Dutch Reformed Church in America that would result in the establishment of the True Reformed Dutch Church (sometimes called the True Reformed Protestant Dutch Church).
+Accordingly, in meetings on October 22–24, 1822, Froeligh began a movement of secession from the Dutch Reformed Church in America that resulted in the establishment of the True Reformed Dutch Church (sometimes called the True Reformed Protestant Dutch Church).